The translation of this document is outdated.

 input errors prior to the placing of an order;

-4) languages offered for entering into the agreement.
+4) languages offered for entry into the contract.

 (2) If the service recipient is not a consumer, the parties